pnupu/1st-offa/prisma/gamedata/quarterly-data.md

 - Operating Expense Ratio: 21.4%
 - Current Ratio: 1.5

-Prepared by the Finance Team, Company Name, November 2024
+Prepared by the Finance Team, That Company, November 2024